CGsama/spotweather/README.md

 ```

 ![example](./EXAMPLE.jpg)

-please ignore the date, its on Jan 4, some setting got wrong on my spotx
+please ignore the date, its on Jan 4, some setting got wrong on my spotx.

 # Reference